π§ Tour of the UIΒΆ

 Other SectionsΒΆ

-The Debug tools (shell calls, data-transfer benchmarks, git pull on remote, add-on reload server) are hidden behind the Debug Options toggle on the Backend Communicator panel.
+The Debug tools (Shell Calls, Data Transfer Tests, GitHub Repo on Remote / Local, UUID Migration, and the Add-on Local Debug Server) are hidden behind the Debug Options toggle on the Backend Communicator panel.